fevieira27/MoveToBeActive/README.md

 * City name (if available) that can be hidden on the watch face's config menu;
 * Current weather condition icon;
 * Temperature indicator (if available) in Celsius or Fahrenheit (also dependent on watch's selected units display);
-* Top left data point - Can be selected between one of the below:
-  - **Heart Rate data**, showing last available value (not updated every second when not doing an activity, to save battery) and a symbol that is presented with colors from 7 different rate zones, set up by the user on the watch main settings (Settings - User Profile - Heart Rate - Zones - Based On);
+* Heart Rate data, showing last available value (not updated every second when not doing an activity, to save battery) and a symbol that is presented with colors from 7 different rate zones, set up by the user on the watch main settings (Settings - User Profile - Heart Rate - Zones - Based On).
+Color palette for each zone: Resting / Light Load = grey, Moderate Effort = blue, Weight Control = green, Aerobic = yellow, Anaerobic = orange, High effort = light red and Speed = bright red;
-  - (coming soon) **Calories burned**: Icon will be displayed in Grey until calories goal has been met, changing to the Accent color of choice;
+* Calories burned: Icon will be displayed in Grey until calories goal has been met, changing to the Accent color of choice;
-* Middle left data point - Can be selected between one of the below:
-  - **Distance** walked/ran on the day (km or miles, dependent on watch's selected unit on general config): Icon will be displayed in Grey until steps goal has been met, changing to the Accent color of choice;
+* Distance walked/ran on the day (km or miles, dependent on watch's selected unit on general config): Icon will be displayed in Grey until steps goal has been met, changing to the Accent color of choice;
-  - (coming soon) **Elevation** (altitude above mean sea level in meters): Derived from the most accurate source (Barometer or GPS) in order of descending accuracy.
+* Elevation (altitude above mean sea level in meters): Derived from the most accurate source (Barometer or GPS) in order of descending accuracy.
 If no GPS is present, then barometer readings will be used;
-  - (coming soon) **Wind speed**: Current wind speed in km/h;
+* Wind speed: Current wind speed in km/h or mph (depending on watch's pace unit settings);
-* Bottom left data point - Can be selected between one of the below:
-  - **Blood oxygen** percentage: will automatically activate when the sensor is active, temporarily replacing whatever data point was selected for this same position.
-As soon as it deactivates, the previous data point (setup on the watch face's config menu and listed below) will show up again;
+* Blood oxygen percentage: will display the current pulse ox if the sensor is active all the time.
+However, if sensor is activated only while sleeping or on ad-hoc measurements, data point will show last available value.
+Color palette doesn't follow accent color and is based on 5 zones: Healthy = green, Normal = blue, Low = yellow, Brain Dysfunction = orange, Cyanosis = red;
-  - **Floors climbed** count: Icon will be displayed in Grey until floors climbed goal has been met, changing to the Accent color of choice;
+* Floors climbed count: Icon will be displayed in Grey until floors climbed goal has been met, changing to the Accent color of choice;
-  - (coming soon) **Precipitation** percentage: The current chance of rain/snow precipitation (0-100%);
+* Precipitation percentage: The current chance of rain/snow precipitation (0-100%);
-  - (coming soon) **Humidity** percentage: The current relative humidity (0-100%);
+* Humidity percentage: The current relative humidity (0-100%);
-  - (coming soon) **Solar intensity** percentage: Describes the solar sensor's charge efficiency, if available on the devide (0-100%).
+* Solar intensity percentage: Describes the solar sensor's charge efficiency, only available on Solar Charged watches.

 ## Support this project:
 [<img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" href="https://paypal.me/pools/c/8x2wuxFwFu">](https://paypal.me/pools/c/8x2wuxFwFu)